keboola/connection-docs/components/extractors/social/youtube/index.md

 }
 {% endhighlight %}

-If you do not know how to find out the correct endpoint, look to YouTube's [API documentation](https://developers.google.com/youtube/v3/docs/) and browse for, e.g., *Channels: list*.
+To learn what is the correct endpoint, look to YouTube's [API documentation](https://developers.google.com/youtube/v3/docs/) and browse for, e.g., *Channels: list*.
 Choose one of the predefined use cases, for instance, *list (my channel)*, and switch the example to CURL.
-The endpoint is under `# HTTP URL:`, where you omit the base url `https://www.googleapis.com/youtube/v3/`.
+The endpoint is under `# HTTP URL:`, where you omit the base URL `https://www.googleapis.com/youtube/v3/`.

 {: .image-popup}
 ![Screenshot - YouTube API](/components/extractors/social/youtube/api_sample.png)

-You can use other [Generic Extractor's](/components/extractors/other/generic/) functionality too, including nesting.
-This example downloads your channel, iterates through its playlists and gets all their videos:
+You can use other [Generic Extractor's](/components/extractors/other/generic/) functionality, too, including nesting.
+This example downloads your channel, iterates through its playlists, and gets all their videos:

 {% highlight json %}
 {